Curtiss XP-10: Design and development

 Ordered on 18 June 1928, it was intended to be fast and maneuverable enough to win a dogfight.
 The XP-10 used a gull wing top wing, joined at the fuselage; this offered much better pilot visibility than the traditional biplane configuration.
-Coincidentally, this also permitted the wing and fuselage to meet at the optimum angle for minimizing drag.
+This also permitted the wing and fuselage to meet at the optimum angle for minimizing drag.
 The wings were plywood-covered (rather than doped fabric, as used in World War I), and the fuselage was fabric-covered steel tubing.

 The XP-10 used a 600 hp (447 kW) Curtiss V-1570-15 Conqueror water-cooled V12 engine.
 To overcome the drag of a radiator (a quite serious issue before the introduction of ethylene glycol), Curtiss incorporated it into the upper wing.
 It was formed of corrugated brass sheets through which cooling water was run.
 While ingenious, this introduced technical and mechanical problems, especially vulnerability to enemy fire in a combat aircraft.